 Do not let the lingo confuse you.
 Both iSIM and eSIM are different names that each vendor has chosen to call their implementation of the virtual SIM card.
 They are both not physical SIMs.

 The advantages of virtual SIMs are easy to see.
 Hardware makers can use the free-up space to put in bigger batteries or displays or anything else that needs to be put in their devices.
-Note that many new connected devices e.g. Internet of things (IoT) devices, are smaller in size, freeing up space is even more important.
+Note that many new connected devices, e.g. Internet of things (IoT) devices, are smaller, freeing up space is even more important.

-Also, if you are travelling, you do not have to run around to find a store where you can purchase a physical SIM from on arrival.
+Also, with virtual SIM cards, subscribers will be able to use multiple lines and profiles on their devices without the need for carrying any physical SIM card around.
+Moreover, if you are travelling, you do not have to run around to find a store where you can purchase a physical SIM from on arrival.

 The Dark Past Of Virtual SIM Cards